loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+KNN_ON_GLOBALS_QUAL_0.436: This was generated on May 20 at 10:30 pm. kNN with MIN_COMMON = 30 and MAX_WEIGHT = 80 was run on the residuals of the
+unbounded predictions of a 6-level global effects run.

 KNN_ON_TIMESVDPP_QUAL_5.294: This was generated on May 20 at 5:00 pm. kNN with MIN_COMMON = 24 and MAX_WEIGHT = 200 was run on the residuals of the
 unbounded predictions made by TIMESVDPP_QUAL_5.587.